-One Million Per Constituency, Akatsi North to get central Market
+One Million per Constituency, Akatsi North to get central Market

 Samuel Akumatey, GNA

-The market would include 20 seater open market sheds, 15 unit lockable stores, a slaughter house, lorry station, and a two unit kindergarten school block with ancillary facilities, bringing construction costs to about GH¢800,000.00.
+The market would include 20-seater open market sheds, 15 unit lockable stores, a slaughter house, lorry station, and a two unit kindergarten school block with ancillary facilities, bringing the construction costs to about GH¢ 800,000.

-The project would be executed by Vislah Construction Works Limited, would be served by a ten seater solar powered water closet toilet facility, and a mechanised borehole.
+The project, to be executed by Vislah Construction Works Limited, would be served by a ten-seater solar powered water closet toilet facility, and a mechanised borehole.

 The DCE said the market would serve the numerous farming communities in the enclave, boost economic activities and help the Assembly rake in more Internally Generated Funds (IGF).